Do you want to know how to increase Twitter followers?

 - Don’t hijack the Twitter chats, let’s tweet too.

 - Avoid posting links to your products in a Twitter chat.

 Twitter chats are a great way to engage and gain some name in the industry.
-Don’t ignore them they can be the key to your growth.
+Don’t ignore them and create your own Twitter chat.